rayoz6546/Rayan/README.md

 ## Courses

-To view some of the most important courses I have taken related to Data Science, Machine Learning, Computer Systems, and Hardware Designs
+To view some of the most important courses I have taken related to Data Science, Machine Learning, Computer Systems, and Hardware Design

  ## Papers